Newsletter | Vol 6 - July 2017

 Since our last newsletter, the following chapters on new alloys and one revised alloy have been added to our databases:

 HPAD and AHAD

-- Incoloy 28 is a fully austenitic stainless steel that exhibits good resistance to general corrosion in strong acids.
-It has very good resistance to stress corrosion cracking, intergranular corrosion, and pitting and crevice corrosion.
-Incoloy 28 has been successfully used in a variety of applications in the chemical processing and oil and gas industries as well as in seawater applications.
+- Alloy 825 - Alloy 825 is a nickel-iron-chrome alloy with exceptional resistance to general corrosion in strong acids, high resistance to pitting and crevice corrosion cracking and intergranular corrosion resistance.
+Alloy 825 has been successfully used in a variety of applications in the chemical processing and oil and gas industries.